hubmapconsortium/spatial-api/README.md

 $ ssh -i ~/.ssh/id_rsa_e2c.pem cpk36@ingest.hubmapconsortium.org
 ...
 ```
-You should now have the most recent version of the code which should be in the `master` branch.
+You should now have the most recent version of the code which should be in the `main` branch.
 You can also deploy other branches on DEV for testing.

 ### Build Docker Image